 BRAND: Throughout the project, Metro took suggestions for names, which informed the final brand.
 ORBT was a local suggestion, and the brand features were inspired by values offered by the public.

-In 2014, Metro was awarded a highly competitive TIGER grant for $14.9 million from the U.S. Department of Transportation to help fund this project, covering about half the cost of ORBT.
-We contributed some of our own money and pulled in generous contributions from private entities.
-These organizations include:
+In 2014, Metro was awarded a highly competitive TIGER grant for $14.9 million from the U.S. Department of Transportation to help fund this project.

 - The Peter Kiewit Foundation